-- With regard to executive and director compensation: - recommend for approval by the Board changes in compensation and insurance for the Company's and its subsidiaries' nonemployee directors; - set, review and approve compensation of the CEO and other elected officers of the Company and its subsidiaries, taking into account CARES Act requirements and other legal considerations; and - establish the process for reviewing and approving corporate goals relevant to CEO compensation and for evaluating CEO performance in light of those goals. - Set annual goals under the broad-based Performance-Based Pay Plan and Operational Performance Rewards Plan and administer the plans. - · Grant stock awards and stock options to elected officers. - · Administer and review the supplementary retirement plans for elected officers and the equity-based incentive plans. - Make recommendations to the Board regarding other executive compensation issues, including modification or adoption of plans. - Fulfill ERISA fiduciary and non-fiduciary functions for tax-qualified retirement plans by monitoring management benefit committees and approving the membership of those committees, and the extension of plan participation to employees of cube idiarios. - Approve the terms of employment and severance agreements with elected officers and the form of change-in-control agreements. - Ensure a framework, process and policies are in place for CEO and executive succession, including standards for assessment, and the periodic review of CEO and other management development and succession plans. - Administer and make recommendations to the Board of Directors with respect to the Company's equity and other long-term incentive equity plans. - · Administer, review and modify the Company's policy regarding recoupment of certain compensation payments. - · Produce the report on executive compensation required for the annual proxy statement. - · Oversight over human capital matters, including advancing diversity, equity and inclusion. - Annually review and reassess the adequacy of the Committee's charter and its performance. - Develop, monitor and reassess from time to time the Corporate Governance Guidelines. - Evaluate the size and composition of the Board. - · Develop criteria for board membership. - · Evaluate the independence of existing and prospective members of the Board. - Seek and evaluate qualified candidates for election to the Board. - Evaluate the nature, structure and composition of other board committees. - Take steps it deems necessary or appropriate with respect to annual assessments of the performance of the Board and each board committee, including itself. - · Review and assess ESG goals, initiatives and performance. - •Annually review and reassess the adequacy of the Governance and Nominating Committee's charter and its performance.
+- With regard to executive and director compensation: - recommend for approval by the Board changes in compensation and insurance for the Company's and its subsidiaries' nonemployee directors; - set, review and approve compensation of the CEO and other elected officers of the Company and its subsidiaries, taking into account CARES Act requirements and other legal considerations; and - establish the process for reviewing and approving corporate goals relevant to CEO compensation and for evaluating CEO performance in light of those goals. - Set annual goals under the broad-based Performance-Based Pay Plan and Operational Performance Rewards Plan and administer the plans. - Grant stock awards and stock options to elected officers. - Administer and review the supplementary retirement plans for elected officers and the equity-based incentive plans. - Make recommendations to the Board regarding other executive compensation issues, including modification or adoption of plans. - Fulfill ERISA fiduciary and non-fiduciary functions for tax-qualified retirement plans by monitoring management benefit committees and approving the membership of those committees, and the extension of plan participation to employees of subsidiaries. - Approve the terms of employment and severance agreements with elected officers and the form of change-in-control agreements. - Ensure a framework, process and policies are in place for CEO and executive succession, including standards for assessment, and the periodic review of CEO and other management development and succession plans. - Administer and make recommendations to the Board of Directors with respect to the Company's equity and other long-term incentive equity plans. - Administer, review and modify the Company's policy regarding recoupment of certain compensation payments. - Produce the report on executive compensation required for the annual proxy statement. - Oversight over human capital matters, including advancing diversity, equity and inclusion. - Annually review and reassess the adequacy of the Committee's charter and its performance.